 Next, inserting this approximation into \eqref{eq:slam recursions} and marginalizing with respect to the weights $w$, i.e., the map \M, yields the magnetic-field map-matching inference recursions

-From \eqref{eq:map matching marginalization} it can be seen that in the map matching done via the likelihood $p(y_t \mid x_t, w)$, the uncertainty about the map is taken into account by marginalizing over $w$.
+From \eqref{eq:map matching marginalization}, it can be seen that map matching is performed via the likelihood $p(y_t \mid x_t, w)$, where the uncertainty about the map is accounted for by marginalizing over $w$.
 If the map is a deterministic function, no marginalization is needed, further reducing computational complexity.

 Also, magnetic-field dead reckoning can be seen as a special case of magnetic-field \ac{SLAM}.
-In this case, the computational complexity of inferring the map \M is reduced by instead using a time-varying map $\M_t$ that only describes the magnetic field (or its magnitude) accurately in a small region around the current location $x_t$.
-Since the map only needs to be accurate in a small region around the current locations, only a few basis function weights are needed to represent the map, saving memory and reducing computational complexity.
-Using the time-varying map $\M_t$, equivalently defined by the weights $w_t$, the magnetic-field \ac{SLAM} posterior density is approximated as
+In this case, the computational complexity of inferring the map $\M$ is reduced by instead using a time-varying local map $\M_t(r)=\Phi_t^\Transp(r)w_t$ that only describes the magnetic field (or its magnitude or potential) accurately in a local region around the current location.
+Since the map only needs to be accurate in a region around the current location, only a few basis function weights are needed to represent the map, saving memory and reducing computational complexity.
+By replacing the global-scale map $\M$ with the time-varying local-scale map $\M_t$, the magnetic-field \ac{SLAM} posterior density is approximated as